 To install the metal pipeline, ensure a 4,500 feet per minute velocity to have sufficient suction power to minimize dust explosion.
-You should also choose semiflexible rubber tubing compatible with high pressure.
+I typically opt for semi-flexible rubber tubing that’s compatible with high pressure.
 It gives me the flexibility I need to make adjustments as I go along.

 Pros & Cons of Metal Dust Collection Pipes

 Solid metal dust collection pipes offer a wide range of benefits rather than setbacks.
 So here are the advantages and disadvantages of using metal pipes for dust collection: